hemajv/continuous-deployment-crc/docs/setup_argocd_dev_environment.md

 ```bash
 examples/configure_development.sh
 ```

+The script needs to be run under a user with the cluster admin role, but not with `kube:admin`.

 Feel free to look inside the script for detailed comments on what configurations are applied.

 ## Cleanup